Kicksecure/apparmor-profile-everything/README.md

 ## How to Build deb Package ##

-Replace `apparmor-profile-everything` with the actual name of this package with `apparmor-profile-everything` and see [instructions](https://www.whonix.org/wiki/Dev/Build_Documentation/apparmor-profile-everything).
+Replace `apparmor-profile-torbrowser` with the actual name of this package with `apparmor-profile-everything` and see [instructions](https://www.whonix.org/wiki/Dev/Build_Documentation/apparmor-profile-torbrowser).

 ## Contact ##